MicrosoftDocs/win32/desktop-src/cossdk/localcomputer.md

 ---
-Description: 'Contains a single object that corresponds to the computer whose catalog you are accessing.
-This object holds computer level settings information.' ms.assetid: '75f14cad-9cd5-44a6-9afa-2c8ad1e87027'
+Description: Contains a single object that corresponds to the computer whose catalog you are accessing.
+This object holds computer level settings information. ms.assetid: 75f14cad-9cd5-44a6-9afa-2c8ad1e87027
 title: LocalComputer collection
+ms.date: 05/31/2018
+ms.topic: interface
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # LocalComputer collection

 Contains a single object that corresponds to the computer whose catalog you are accessing.
 This object holds computer level settings information.
-If you call the [**Connect**](icomadmincatalog-connect.md) method on an object created from the [**COMAdminCatalog**](comadmincatalog.md) class, the object in the **LocalComputer** collection contains information about the remote computer whose catalog you are accessing.
+If you call the [**Connect**](/windows/win32/ComAdmin/nf-comadmin-icomadmincatalog-connect?branch=master) method on an object created from the [**COMAdminCatalog**](/windows/win32/ComAdmin/?branch=master) class, the object in the **LocalComputer** collection contains information about the remote computer whose catalog you are accessing.

-This collection does not support the [**Add**](icatalogcollection-add.md) and [**Remove**](icatalogcollection-remove.md) methods of the [**COMAdminCatalogCollection**](comadmincatalogcollection.md) object.
+This collection does not support the [**Add**](/windows/win32/ComAdmin/nf-comadmin-icatalogcollection-add?branch=master) and [**Remove**](/windows/win32/ComAdmin/nf-comadmin-icatalogcollection-remove?branch=master) methods of the [**COMAdminCatalogCollection**](/windows/win32/ComAdmin/?branch=master) object.

 ## Members